2022 Trans-Sierra Xtreme Challenge Cheat Sheet

 On the Trail

 On the morning we hit the trail we’ll distribute bear cans with group food and a personalized snack-bag (energy bars, trail mix, dried fruit etc.).
 The snack bag is yours to keep, ration and trade while on the trip.
 If you want to also bring a few of your favorite snacks from home that is okay; however, don’t go overboard!
 All together, we plan for 2-3 snacks per day.
 We’ll have coffee, tea and hot drinks available each morning and most evenings.
+If you drink more than one cup of coffee a day, bring extra coffee (we suggest Starbucks Via).

 Meals: Your guides will be responsible for preparing breakfast, lunch and dinner.
 However, cooking is a great social activity!
 Your participation, help and curiosity are always welcome.